Joseph Morris (architect)

 Joseph Morris was a British architect.

 Family and career

 Joseph was the father of Francis Edward Morris, A RIBA (1872–1908), who was articled to him in 1887 and was his professional partner 1895–1905.
 Joseph Morris was the Berkshire County Surveyor 1872–1905.
-Joseph, a Quaker, was the father of at least two daughters, Violet Morris, also an architect, and Olive Morris, wood carver and engineer, who lived for a time at the Agapemonites settlement in the Quantocks.
+Joseph, a Quaker, was the father of at least two daughters, Violet Morris, also an architect, and Olive Morris, wood carver and engineer.
+He lived for a time at the Agapemonites settlement in the Quantocks.

 In 1908 Joseph was in partnership with his son Henry Silver Morris, LRIBA.

 A biographical article was published by the Ancient Monuments Society, Morris of Reading: A Family of Architects 1836-1958.